TechnoShip123/C2C-Elite-Qualifier/README.md

 ### Install / Usage

-To run the project locally, the nltk package must be present.
+To run the project locally, the NLTK package must be present.
 You can download via pip with `pip install -r requirements.txt` from the root directory.
 To talk with the chatbot, type in the command line after the prompts `>>`.